kimwalisch/primesieve/README.md

 primes using a highly optimized
 <a href="http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">sieve of
 Eratosthenes</a> implementation.
-It counts the primes below 10^10 in just 0.57 seconds on an Intel Core i7-4770 3.4GHz CPU from 2013. primesieve can generate primes and
+It counts the primes below 10^10 in just 0.57 seconds on an Intel i7-4770 3.4GHz CPU from 2013. primesieve can generate primes and
 <a href="http://en.wikipedia.org/wiki/Prime_k-tuple">prime k-tuplets</a>
 up to 2^64.